gsemet/pythonpep8autoformat/README.md

 Two days ago, looking for a possible [Eclipse][] replacement, I gave a try to [Sublime Text 2][].
 One of my main usages of [PyDev][] (very good Eclipse plug-in for Python developer) is the code formatter.
 Under ST2 I installed [PythonTidy][] but unfortunately it did not work for me.
-So, for fun and learning, I decided to create a new ST2 plug-in: **Python PEP8 Autoformat**.
+So, for fun and learning, I decided to create a new ST2/ST3 plug-in: **Python PEP8 Autoformat**.
 It is based on [autopep8][] as code formatter and [pep8][] as code linter.

 # Python PEP8 Autoformat

-Python PEP8 Autoformat is a Sublime Text 2 plug-in to interactively reformat Python source code according to [PEP-8][] (Style Guide for Python Code).
+Python PEP8 Autoformat is a Sublime Text 2/3 plug-in to interactively reformat Python source code according to [PEP-8][] (Style Guide for Python Code).

 ## Installation

-To avoid dependencies, a version of autopep8 is shipped with this package.
-If you want to use version installed on your system, you have to set up the path to autopep8 (see below).
+To avoid dependencies, all necessary modules are included within the package.

 1. Using [Sublime Package Control][]
     + Use `cmd+shift+P` shortcut then `Package Control: Install Package`